 He was first choice by 2002, having taken the gloves prior to Euro 2000, but Buffon’s first World Cup did not go to plan.
 Italy were eliminated in the round of 16 by South Korea’s extra-time golden goal, despite Buffon saving a controversial penalty in normal time.
 It wasn’t the only moment of controversy in that game, if you recall!

 Not to worry.
 Buffon won the thing four years later as the penalty shootout hero in the final and has amassed 11 league titles, dozens of other domestic honours and a UEFA Cup in a glittering career.

 He’s now back at Parma where it all began in the mid-90s and, aged 44, he remains their No.1.

 Joaquin went to the 2002 tournament as a 20-year-old and was tasked with taking the fourth penalty in Spain’s controversial quarter-final elimination to South Korea.
 He missed, but given he was carrying an injury and was so inexperienced, he probably shouldn’t have been burdened with the responsibility in the first place.

-Anyway, now aged 40, Joaquin helped his boyhood club Real Betis to this year’s Copa del Rey, the club’s first major trophy since he helped them to the same title back in 2005.
+Anyway, now aged 41, Joaquin led his boyhood club Real Betis to the 2022 Copa del Rey, the club’s first major trophy since he helped them to the same title back in 2005.